Heavy rains force miners to halt operations in southeast Brazil

 "After the dam incidents of the past, we welcome the zero tolerance approach that miners are taking in the country to minimize operational risks, which we consider the prudent approach," BTG Pactual said.

-(Reporting by Gabriel Araujo; Additional reporting by Roberto Samora; Editing by Bill Berkrot)
+(Reporting by Gabriel Araujo; Additional reporting by Roberto Samora and Marta Nogueira; Editing by Bill Berkrot and Alistair Bell)

 ((Gabriel.Araujo2@thomsonreuters.com; +55 11 5644 7745;))